railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_production.rst

 .. figure:: images/sale_period.png
    :align: center

-   *Defining periods for stock management.*
+   *Defining periods for stock management*

 Salespeople can then enter their sales forecasts by product and by period using the menu :menuselection:`Sales Management --> Sales Forecasts --> My Sales Forecasts`.
 The forecasts can be